Getting from Tanzania to Rwanda: The Rusumo Border Crossing

 The minibus ride from Rusumo to Kigali is around 5 hours or 160km and costs 3,500 RW — we arrived around 9:00pm.
 People get on and off often so it is very slow but much more comfortable than the Tanzanian bus.
 Immediately I felt the air was cooler, the bus was less cramped and hot, and the roads were better.
 The last stop is the Nyabugogo bus station, but I recommend checking where the bus station is in relation to your hotel in case you can get off sooner.
 I took the bus to Nyabugogo and ended up back tracking via boda boda to get to my hostel because my phone had died and I couldn’t get on a map.

 Pro tip: I recommend maps.me, a mobile app which you can use offline after downloading the country map.
-I also recommend an external charger to ensure you always have a charged phone in transit (I use and love this one by Anker).

 What to expect arriving in Kigali

 There are motor bike taxis virtually everywhere in Kigali and a base rate is 500-1000 RF.
 I found drivers here did not try to rip me off as much in Tanzania, despite the language barrier.
 If you have a lot of luggage or just prefer taking a taxi, you can find ones for a couple thousand RF, otherwise there are tons of motor bikes at the entrance of the bus station.

 Bus travel in East Africa can be super long and uncomfortable depending on road conditions so I always pack my backpack accordingly with supplies (I use the Osprey Questa 27 as my daypack/ carry on).